example42/example42.github.io/_drafts/2021-01-01-happy-new-year.md

 title: Happy New Year!
 ---

-example42 wishes all customers, partners, colleagues, employees, friends, and supporters a healthy, successful, and happy new year.
+example42 wishes all customers, partners, colleagues, friends, and supporters a healthy, successful, and happy new year.

 * Table of content
 {:toc}